-The Getting Ready to Retire Guide provides benefit eligibility information and instructions to assist you with the application process.
+The Getting Ready to Retire Guide provides instructions to assist you with the application process.
 The guide is available at www.varetire.org.
-Forms also are available on the website.
+Forms are available on the website.
 Retirement forms are fillable.
 Select the form, complete it online and then print and sign it before submitting.